Naman1997/wireguard-k8s-ingress/README.md

 ## Hardware Requirements

 - A small cloud vm with a public ip - this will act as the gateway for all traffic
-- At least one lxc container that connects to the cloud vm over wireguard in cloud
+- One proxmox vm that connects to the cloud vm over wireguard in cloud
-- A kubernetes cluster running in the same subnet as the lxc containers
+- A kubernetes cluster running in the same subnet as the proxmox vm

 ## Rough structure

 - Create a small cloud vm in AWS and install wireguard, docker & fail2ban using user-data
-- Create lxc containers in Proxmox to be used as ingress endpoints (externalIPs) for the cluster
+- Create proxmox vm in Proxmox to be used as ingress endpoints (externalIPs) for the cluster
-- Wait for ssh to the cloud vm and lxc containers
+- Wait for ssh to the cloud vm and proxmox vm
 - On the cloud vm: Run `scripts/init.sh` (probably need to modify this) (null resource)
-- On the lxc containers: Run `scripts/create-wg-connections.sh` (maybe part of lxc module) (change logic for LAST_OCTET - use index of the lxc resource for this value)
+- On the proxmox vm: Run `scripts/create-wg-connections.sh` (maybe part of lxc module) (change logic for LAST_OCTET - use index of the lxc resource for this value)
 - Test the wireguard connection
 - On the cloud vm:
     - Figure out the `UUID` and `PGID` of the user